Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Applications of our Framework

 In order to define the constraints of the elevated flow relaxation, we write (as in Section \ref{sec:pricing}) $\widehat{q}_{ij} = f_{ij,m}(\q,\r)/\phi_{ij}$ and $\widehat{z}_{ij} = z_{ij,m}(\q,\r)$.
 We can now write the following relaxed flow polytope:

 The first constraint is demand bounding, exactly as explained in Section \ref{sec:pricing}.
-The second is a variant of the supply circulation in Section \ref{sec:pricing} to incorporate redirected vehicles.
+The second is a variant of the supply circulation in Section \ref{sec:pricing} to incorporate redirected vehicles (the proof is the same as in Proposition \ref{prop:supply_circ}).
 Finally, the third reflects that only units that are dropping off customers at a node, but not empty ones, can be redirected.
 Note that these constraints hold for any state-dependent policy as any policy induces such rates $f_{ij,m}$ and $z_{ij,m}$.

-Using the reward curves $R_{ij}(\cdot)$ defined in Section \ref{sec:pricing}, we obtain an upper bound $\widehat{\obj}(\q,\r)$ on our desired objective via the Elevated Flow Relaxation with the above constraints; through this, we obtain prices and redirection probabilities in Algorithm \ref{alg:demand_circulation_reduction_routing}.
-Note that the redirection probabilities $r_{ij}$ returned by the algorithm correspond to the rate of redirected units $z_{ij}$ returned by the relaxation over the total incoming rate of (non-empty) units at node $i$, i.e. $\sum_k \phi_{kj}q_{kj}$.
-We now derive the equivalent of Theorem \ref{thm:pricing} to bound the performance of this algorithm. \begin{theorem} Consider any objective function $\obj_m$ for the $m$-unit system with concave reward curves $R_{ij}(\cdot)$.
-Let $\widetilde{\p}$ and $\widetilde{\r}$ be the pricing and redirection policies returned by Algorithm~\ref{alg:demand_circulation_reduction_routing}, and $\opt_m$ be the objective of the optimal state-dependent policies in the $m$-unit system.
-Then
+Using the reward curves $R_{ij}(\cdot)$ defined in Section \ref{sec:pricing}, we obtain an upper bound $\widehat{\obj}(\q,\r)$ on our desired objective via the elevated flow relaxation with the above constraints; through this, we obtain prices and redirection probabilities in Algorithm \ref{alg:demand_circulation_reduction_routing}.
+Note that the redirection probabilities $r_{ij}$ returned by the algorithm correspond to the rate of redirected units $z_{ij}$ returned by the relaxation over the total incoming rate of (non-empty) units at node $i$.

+For the approximation guarantee, we need to first provide an equivalent to Lemma~\ref{lem:equal_availabilities}.
+Its role in our three-step process can be replaced by the following lemma.